Today is the Feast of St Etheldreda, who was the Abbess of Ely in the seventh century …

 The church of St Etheldreda

-Easily overlooked on account of its tucked-away location in Ely Place, the church of St Etheldreda was originally built as a private chapel in Ely Palace (see below), owned by the Bishops of Ely, in around 1293, and subsequently pressed into service as an Anglican church after the Reformation.
+Easily overlooked on account of its tucked-away location on Ely Place, the church of St Etheldreda was originally built as a private chapel in Ely Palace, owned by the Bishops of Ely, in around 1293, possibly on the site of an earlier structure, and pressed into service as an Anglican church after the Reformation.
 It was undamaged in the Great Fire of 1666, although it has been somewhat modified subsequently.
 It was “restored to the old faith” in 1874.

 The exterior is a rare, restrained and fine surviving example of the Decorated Gothic style of ecclesiastical architecture.